y0g1bear/Character-Distribution/README.md

 The purpose of this challenge is to gain proficiency with looping, decision making and lists.

-Write and submit a Python program [distribution.py](./distribution.py)that computes and displays the distribution of characters in a given sample of text.
+Write and submit a Python program [distribution.py](./distribution.py) that computes and displays the distribution of characters in a given sample of text.

 Output of your program should look like this: